Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 ### 6. `DisableVBRJob.ps1`

 #### Overview
 The `DisableVBRJob.ps1` script enables, disables, or checks the status of Veeam Backup & Replication jobs.
 It supports targeting jobs by name, type, or a list file, and provides pre-checks for job existence and scheduling settings.
 This script is useful for maintenance, automation, or scheduled operational tasks.
+**As of v0.2.0, the script is tested for both classic jobs (e.g., backup, replica) and SureBackup jobs (type: `surebackup`).**

 #### Key Features
 - Enables, disables, or checks the status of one or more Veeam jobs.